imankii01/commitly/README.md

 ---

 # 💸 Buy Me a Coffee ☕
-If you enjoy using **commitly** and want to support its continued development, consider buying me a coffee!
+If you enjoy using **commito** and want to support its continued development, consider buying me a coffee!
 It helps fund new features, bug fixes, and keep the project alive.

 👉 [Buy Me a Coffee](https://www.buymeacoffee.com/imankii01)